gleam-lang/website/frequently-asked-questions.md

 ## Should I put Gleam in production?

+Yes!

-Gleam is a production-ready programming language with a vibrant community and a young but growing [package ecosystem](https://packages.gleam.run/).
-In addition, the Erlang VM is extremely mature and well-tested, so the runtime of the language is ready for production.
+Gleam is a production-ready and the the Erlang and JavaScript runtimes it runs on are extremely mature and battle-tested.
+Gleam is ready for mission critical workloads.

 ## Why is the compiler written in Rust?